Browse our full suite of resources on early childhood development.

 How are you feeling right now?
 Coping with crying can be very challenging.
 What do you need to feel supported?
 How can you get this kind of support?
 Are there friends or family who can help out?
 Is there a community resource for new parents where you can go for support?

 Although crying is they primary way babies communicate, and they are not doing it to make you feel badly, it can be very difficult to take over long periods of time.
 When babies cry a lot, it can feel like nothing positive is happening between the two of you.
-Watch your baby carefully.
-How do you see your baby responding to you in positive ways?
+Watch the baby carefully.
+How do you see the baby responding to you in positive ways?
 For example, does he follow you with his eyes, or prefer to be held by you?
 Does he turn toward you when he hears your voice, or calm when he sees you coming?
 Soon, if not already, you will even be getting some smiles!

 When to Seek Help

 There are times when it is important to seek out the guidance of a trusted health care provider or child development professional to be sure your child’s development is on track.
 You and your baby need support during what can be a difficult time.
-Moments in which you and/or your child might need some extra help include:
+Moments in which you and/or the child might need some extra help include:

-- If your child seems to have a strong negative response to sensory stimulation like touch, noises, lights, smells and tastes, textures, or movement in space.
+- If the child seems to have a strong negative response to sensory stimulation like touch, noises, lights, smells and tastes, textures, or movement in space.
 (He may be frequently irritable or fussy when exposed to new or strong sensory information.)

-Even if you or your child is not experiencing the kinds of challenges described above, it can be very helpful to talk to a child development professional who can provide guidance and support during this stressful period.
+Even if you or the child is not experiencing the kinds of challenges described above, it can be very helpful to talk to a child development professional who can provide guidance and support during this stressful period.

 This resource was made possible by generous funding from the Carl and Roberta Deutsch Foundation.